pmellingimenes/react-arrow-navigation/README.md

 Additional props passed to `ArrowNavigation` are spread on to the `<div>`.
 This includes support for a `ref` prop, implemented with [React.forwardRef](https://reactjs.org/docs/react-api.html#reactforwardref).

 If you want to opt-out and manage the `active` state yourself, use [`BaseArrowNavigation`](#BaseArrowNavigation).
-It has an `active` prop that is passed to the navigable components.
+Its `active` state is determined by its `active` prop.
 It does not insert a containing `<div>`.

 ### Managing the focus state of navigable components

 Sometimes you will want navigable components to be focused when they are selected.
-There are behaviors built in to browsers you might want to leverage (`onClick` being fired when the user hits the Enter key), and it's also good for acessibility: screen readers rely on the focus state.
+There are behaviors built into browsers you might want to leverage (`onClick` being fired when the user hits the Enter key), and it's also good for acessibility: screen readers rely on the focus state.

 To enable this there is a hook: `useArrowNavigationWithFocusState`.
-It returns the same values as `useArrowNaviation` and also `focusProps`, which you then spread onto the navigable component. `focusProps` is comprised of `tabIndex`, `onClick`, and `ref`.
-In more complex cases you may want to access these props directly: e.g. you need to something else in the click handler.
+It returns an additional value: `focusProps`, which is spread onto the navigable component. `focusProps` is comprised of `tabIndex`, `onClick`, and `ref`.
+In more complex cases you may want to access these props directly: e.g. you need to do something else in the click handler.

 Here is a dropdown menu implemented with it: